trapatsas/datateam-challenge/README.md

 ## The Objective

-To build an efficient script that uses geoip information (provided) to find the closest airport to a given user based on their IP address.
+To build an efficient script that finds the closest airport to a given user based on their geolocation and the geolocation of the airport.

 ## Data-sets

-You will be provided with three data sets to consume:
+You will be provided with two data sets to consume:

- * `maxmind-sample-20161201.csv.gz` - A simplified version of a larger data set provided for free by geolocation provider Maxmind Inc., containing the following:
-  * IPv4 range block in CIDR notation (first column)
-  * Latitude and Longitude in floating point format (second and third columns, respectively)
-  * The coordinates represent an approximate location of any device with an IP address belonging to the given range.

  * `optd-sample-20161201.csv.gz` - A simplified version of a data set from Open Travel Data, containing geo-coordinates of major airports:
   * IATA airport code - a three-character identifier of global airports (first column)